 Curries shouldn’t be too thick, nor too thin.
 You want a little lusciousness, especially for coating all those beautiful vegetables and soaking up rice or dipping naan.

 If you want your vegetable korma to be even thicker, you can easily do that by:

-- Add in some Greek or full fat yogurt.
+- Add in some plain Greek or full fat yogurt.

 - Use a cornstarch slurry (stir together equal parts cornstarch to cold water) and pour into curry during the last few minutes of cook time.
 Start with about ½ tablespoon of cornstarch and ½ tablespoon of water as a little goes a long way.
 You can always add more after, if you like.

 - Reduce the sauce some more.
 Don’t reduce too much or you may make your veggies too soft (unless you really enjoy that).

 How To Thin Curry Sauce

 Conversely, if your veg curry is too thick (or you want more of that rich korma sauce), simply add a little more cream, veggie broth or even a splash of water.